inspire-eu-validation/metadata/monitoring/spatial-scope.md

-# Spatial Scope Code List
+# Spatial Scope Keyword

-**Purpose**: Test that the spatial scope covered by the data set or data set series.
+**Purpose**: Test that the spatial scope covered by the data set or data set series is provided.

 **Prerequisites**